VincentSaelzler/love/_posts/2019-08-11-honeymoon.md

 ---
 Shout-out to *the crew*

-The three other couples on our cruise helped make it a blast!
+The three other couples on our cruise helped make our cruise around the Greek isles a blast!

 {% include gallery layout="full" %}